pudly/schmopera-hugo/content/articles/pyramus-thisbe-and-canadian-opera-history.md

 categories = "News"
 date = "2015-10-19T22:05:00-04:00"
 lastmod = "2015-10-20T08:31:00-04:00"
-publishDate = "2015-10-20T08:20:00-04:00"
-slug = "pyramus-thisbe-and-canadian-opera-history"
-title = "Pyramus, Thisbe, and Canadian opera history"
+preamble = "Photo: [Owen McCausland](/scene/people/owen-mccausland/) as Testo in *Il combattimento di Tancredi e Clorinda* from the Canadian Opera Company’s world premiere production of *Pyramus and Thisbe* (with *Lamento d’Arianna* and *Il combattimento di Tancredi e Clorinda*), 2015.
+Photo by Chris Hutcheson" publishDate = "2015-10-20T08:20:00-04:00" short_description = "Sunday night I got to witness a dress rehearsal for an amazing thing happening here in Toronto.
+For the first time I saw a Canadian composer take a curtain call on the Canadian Opera Company stage after the performance of what will be a world premiere Canadian work." slug = "pyramus-thisbe-and-canadian-opera-history" title = "Pyramus, Thisbe, and Canadian opera history"
 +++